Restoring Minnesota’s Impaired Waters

 Mercury Impaired Waters

-Sabin Lake (mercury in water)
+- Sabin Lake

-Wynne Lake (mercury in water)
+- Wynne Lake

 St. Louis River Mercury TMDL